Langevin diffusions on the torus: estimation and applications

 \subsubsection{Multivariate von Mises}

-The multivariate extension of the vM is not immediate: several competing alternatives are described in the literature, see \cite{Mardia2012a} for a review focused on the bivariate case.
-Among the available proposals, we chose the Multivariate von Mises (MvM) with \textit{sine interaction} \citep{Mardia2008} due to its pleasant modelling properties: simple unimodal characterization, ability of capturing positive/negative dependence within the same density formulation, and von Mises conditional distributions.
-The $\mathrm{MvM}(\bmu,\bkappa,\bLambda)$ has pdf
+The multivariate extension of the vM distribution is not immediate: several competing alternatives are described in the literature, see \cite{Mardia2012a} for a review focused on the bivariate case.
+Among the available proposals, we chose the Multivariate von Mises (MvM) with \textit{sine interaction} \citep{Mardia2008} due to its pleasant modelling properties: simple unimodal characterization, ability of capturing positive/negative dependence within the same density formulation, and vM conditional distributions.
+The $\mathrm{MvM}(\bmu,\bkappa,\bLambda)$ pdf is